MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-limitations.md

 - [ARCHIVE](https://dev.mysql.com/doc/refman/5.7/en/archive-storage-engine.html)
 - [FEDERATED](https://dev.mysql.com/doc/refman/5.7/en/federated-storage-engine.html)

-## Privileges and data manipulation support
+## Privileges and data-manipulation support

 Many server parameters and settings can inadvertently degrade server performance or negate the ACID (atomic, consistent, isolated, and durable) properties of the MySQL server.
-Azure Database for MySQL - Flexible Server doesn't expose multiple roles to maintain service integrity and the service-level agreement at a product level.
+To maintain service integrity and the service-level agreement at a product level, Azure Database for MySQL - Flexible Server doesn't expose multiple roles.

 Azure Database for MySQL - Flexible Server doesn't allow direct access to the underlying file system.
-Some data manipulation commands aren't supported.
+Some data-manipulation commands aren't supported.

 ### Supported privileges

-- `LOAD DATA INFILE` is supported, but the `[LOCAL]` parameter must be specified and directed to a UNC path (Azure storage mounted through Server Message Block).
+- `LOAD DATA INFILE` is supported, but you must specify the `[LOCAL]` parameter and direct it to a UNC path (Azure storage mounted through Server Message Block).
 If you're using MySQL client version 8.0 or later, you need to include the `-–local-infile=1` parameter in your connection string.

 - For MySQL version 8.0 and later, only the following [dynamic privileges](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#privileges-provided-dynamic) are supported:
   - [REPLICATION_APPLIER](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_replication-applier)